trade-tariff/ott-prototype/app/data/roo/uk/intro_notes/australia_intro.md

 that is relevant to the purposes of the resulting good.

+The Change in Particle Size Rule also applies to goods of chapters 39.

 #### Section Note 5: Standard Materials Rule

 Notwithstanding the applicable product specific rules of origin, a standard material of chapter 28 through chapter 38, satisfies the requirements of this Annex if the production of such good occurs in the territory of one or both of the Parties.